 The theme of the Be the Healing Conference is “Learn, Connect, and Serve”.
 Please join me as we learn and explore information related to Post Traumatic Slave Syndrome, and the newest research in epigenetics and multigenerational trauma.
 We will also look at theories and models that inform culturally responsive practice: The Relationship Approach, the Theory of Triadic Influence, and Improvement Science.

-The Be the Healing Conference is an intimate gathering that will help participants evaluate their role in becoming agents for social justice and lasting change and is comprised of:
+The Be the Healing Conference will help participants evaluate their role in becoming agents for social justice and lasting change and is comprised of:

 ● Dynamic presentations by Dr. Joy DeGruy